Sports News | Australia's Champion Pedigree Faces South Africa's Gritty Ambition in Cricket's WTC Final | LatestLY

 South Africa didn't play England either.
 It topped the standings with eight wins from 12 tests despite forfeiting a series in New Zealand to focus on its domestic Twenty20 league.

 Australia also didn't play last-place Bangladesh.
-With 13 wins in 19 tests, Australia clinched its spot in the final by beating India in January.
+With 13 wins in 19 tests, Australia reached the final by beating India in January.
 It lost only twice away from home.

 South Africa has lost only once there in seven post-apartheid tests.
 The last appearance resulted in an innings victory inside three days in 2022.